conan-io/conan-io.github.io/_posts/2025-11-25-How-to-use-sanitizers-in-your-conan-workflow.markdown

 **Solution:**
 - For ASan/UBSan: This often works fine, though you won't get error detection in that library
-- For MSan: You **should** rebuild the library or you'll get false positives.
+- For MSan: You **should** rebuild the library or you'll get false positives
 - For TSan: Mixed instrumentation can lead to false positives; try to rebuild if possible

 ### Dealing with False Positives